Call us today

 Haverhill

-Skip Hire: What You Need to Know
+Skip Hire: Everything You Need to Know

-What Can and Can’t I put in a Skip?
+What can and can’t I put in a skip?

 • Asbestos

-• Solvents and paint
+• Paints and solvents

-• Oil, petrol, diesel
+• Oil, petrol and diesel

-• Electrical equipment (WEEE)
+• Electrical equipment (WEEE waste)

 • Toxic materials